 - Leave it in a damp room, like a basement or garage.

-We hope this article has summed up how to clean a stroller.
-Just remember to read your manufacturer’s instructions, use proper cleaning materials to disinfect surfaces thoroughly, get rid of any mold, and don’t be tempted to take short cuts that may damage the integrity of your stroller.
+We hope this article sums up how best to clean a stroller.
+Just remember to read your manufacturer’s instructions, use proper cleaning materials to disinfect surfaces thoroughly, remove any mold, and don’t be tempted to take shortcuts that could damage the integrity of your stroller.

-Oh, and after all that work cleaning, you will be forgiven if you avoid puddles for a few days when you and your baby are rolling around town.
+Oh, and after all that cleaning work, you’ll be forgiven if you avoid puddles for a few days when you and baby are rolling around town.
 Happy travels!